JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

 └──      return %3
 )
 ```
-The lowered form is very nice, because on the left hand, there is **always** one variable and the right-hand side is simplified to have (mostly) a single call / expression.
+The lowered form is convenient, because on the left hand, there is **always** one variable and the right-hand side is simplified to have (mostly) a single call / expression.
 Moreover, in the lowered form, all control flow operations like `if`, `for`, `while` and exceptions are converted to `Goto` and `GotoIfNot`, which simplifies their handling.

 ### Codeinfo
 We can access the lowered form by